Call Identity Guard®

 Once we set our thresholds, we were directed to our transaction monitoring page.
 We can’t show you this because there’s too much sensitive information on it, but take our word for it — it’s really detailed and highly organized.
 We could swap between accounts with ease and see the details of every transaction — who it was for, when it was made, and how much it was for.

-So that was it for the setup items in the tutorial, but since we purchased the top-tier plan, there were still some bells and whistles to activate.
+So that was it for the setup items in the tutorial, but since we purchased the top-tier plan, there were still some extra features to activate.
 Let’s take a look at those now.

 Identity Guard Add-Ons and Bonuses